 Figure 4.
-Sensor configuration on the mobile mapping van of VISIMIND AB

-4.2 Mobile terrestrial laser scanning

-As a consequence the scan progress was significantly increased by the introduction of a mobile mapping van from the Swedish company VISIMIND AB (Fig. 4) in June 2007 using a hybrid sensor system on the vehicle consisting of a terrestrial laser scanning system HDS4500, supported by GPS/IMU and digital cameras.
-The sensor integration and the calibration of the system in the streets of Istanbul took some weeks, but the data acquisition in the field was working since end of June 2007.
-The laser scanner was fixed with its orientation in the horizontal direction, scanning only in the profile perpendicular to the car moving direction.
-It has been operated with 25 scan profiles/sec, later improved to a speed of up to 40 profiles/sec (possible maximum by instrument specification: 50 profiles/sec).
-The distance of the neighboured profiles was 2 cm up to 3cm in the beginning, corresponding to a speed of the van during scanning of 0.5m/sec up to 0.75m/sec or 1.8 km/h up to 2.7km/h.

-Figure 5.
-Distribution of control points in the streets for mobile terrestrial laser scanning (left), and destroyed target (right)

-Due to problems with the reception of the GPS signal in the narrow streets of the Historic Peninsula control points were marked on the buildings in a distance of five meter on each side of the street (Fig. 5).
-Some targets were removed or destroyed before scanning (Fig. 5 right) and were replaced by natural points like window corners.
+Sensor configuration on the mobile mapping van of VISIMIND AB 4.2.
+Mobile terrestrial laser scanning As a consequence the scan progress was significantly increased by the introduction of a mobile mapping van from the Swedish company VISIMIND AB (Fig. 4) in June 2007 using a hybrid sensor system on the vehicle consisting of a terrestrial laser scanning system HDS4500, supported by GPS/IMU and digital cameras.
+The sensor integration and the calibration of the system in the streets of Istanbul took some weeks, but the data acquisition in the field was working by the end of June 2007.
+The laser scanner's orientation was fixed in the horizontal direction, scanning only in the profile perpendicular to the direction of movement of the vehicle.
+It has been operated with 25 scan profiles/second, later improved to a speed of up to 40 profiles/second (possible maximum by instrument specification: 50 profiles/second).
+The distance between neighbouring profiles was 2-3cm in the beginning, corresponding to a van speed during scanning of 0.5m/sec up to 0.75m/sec or 1.8 km/h up to 2.7km/h.
+Due to problems with the reception of the GPS signal in the narrow streets of the Historic Peninsula control points were marked on the buildings every five meters along each side of the street (Fig. 5).
+Some targets were removed or destroyed before scanning (Fig. 5 right) and were replaced by natural points such as window corners.
 Some targets have been destroyed after scanning, but before the geodetic determination of the object coordinates, they also had to be replaced by natural points.
-The sticking on of the targets was carried out by BIMTAS staff (4-5 persons), while the determination of the target coordinates was performed by BIMTAS staff and additional subcontractors.
-BIMTAS staff measured additional natural ground control points, well distributed on the facades, in order to stabilise the in-house data processing of the mobile mapping system, while the subcontractors just measured the targets.
-Not all control points have been identified correctly in the point clouds causing geometrical problems for the direct geo-referencing and some geometric deformation of the point clouds (Fig. 6: misfit at block corners, swinging building facade, etc.).
+The sticking on of the targets was carried out by BIMTAS staff (4-5 people), while the determination of the target coordinates was performed by BIMTAS staff and additional subcontractors.
+BIMTAS staff measured additional natural ground control points, well distributed on the facades, in order to stabilise the in-house data processing of the mobile mapping system, while the subcontractors only measured the targets.
+Not all control points have been identified correctly in the point clouds causing geometrical problems for the direct geo-referencing and some geometric deformation of the point clouds (Fig. 6: misfit at block corners, swinging building façade, etc.).
 Nevertheless, the technical parameters of the hybrid systems were optimised on the job due to these problems with the quality of the pre-processed point clouds.